Feyerabend/vm/parse/README.md

      (can be extended with more variables).
   - `number` consists of one or more digits.

-A sample of this could be '+ 3 / * 2 - x 4 y' which
+An example of this could be '+ 3 / * 2 - x 4 y' which
 corresponds to the above infix '3 + 2 * (x - 4) / y'.

 This is how to do this infix to prefix conversion manually: